andrivm11/codespaces-flask/README.md

-# Document Processing and Semantic Search API
+# Intelligent Document Analysis and Exploration

+## Description

 A Flask-based API for document processing, semantic search, and knowledge graph integration using NLP techniques.